mildbyte/tRayce/README.md

     position of which the radiance estimate has already been performed).
 This considerably speeds things up.
 It also looks like a cool Voronoi diagram when rendered directly.

-    I currently use Monte Carlo integration with stratified samples and a Mersenne Twister RNG and finally managed to achieve an almost noiseless 320x240 image with 50000 initial photons, 500 photons used for the irradiance estimate and 64x64 final gather samples.
+    Using Monte Carlo integration with stratified samples and a Mersenne Twister RNG, I finally managed to achieve an almost noiseless 320x240 image with 50000 initial photons, 500 photons used for the irradiance estimate and 64x64 final gather samples.
     The image was rendered in ~2 hours.
 That seems much slower than what is claimed in the papers (on their rather ancient hardware)

-    Halton sequences, which provide a low-discrepancy sequence that sort of looks like stratified random sampling, are also implemented, but their usage is commented out for now since even using 512 samples per pixel results in the blob of light from the ceiling sort of cloning itself around the back wall.
+    Halton sequences, which provide a low-discrepancy sequence that sort of looks like stratified random sampling, are also implemented.
+Setting `Scene::samplingMode = HALTON` enables them, with `photonGatherSamples` now being the number of elements in the sequence that are used (unlike the `STRATIFIED` mode that uses the square of that number of samples).
+With low amounts of samples, it looks quite bad, with blobs of light smeared all over the objects, but with ~1000 it begins to fade away and only be noticeable on close inspection.

     Photon visualisation is also supported, but that's mostly for confirming they are landing in the right areas.

+    Photon maps can be saved and loaded, but they are not checked for validity during load time.

 TODO
 ----